sheetalrepo/ApiTestFW/readme.txt

 #TODOs
 1. single data provider for all the data  - done
 2. running from TestNG.xml and using testCategory values - done
-3. POST request implementation - pending
+3. POST request implementation - done

 #Test APIs